spaceship-prompt/spaceship-prompt/docs/Troubleshooting.md

 ## What's the weird symbol for `git` branch?

-You need to have a powerline patched font inorder to properly display `git` branch symbol.
+You need to have a powerline patched font in order to properly display `git` branch symbol.

 * Install any powerline compatible font like [Fira Code](https://github.com/tonsky/FiraCode) or [others](https://github.com/powerline/fonts).
 * Configure your terminal emulator to [use that font](https://powerline.readthedocs.io/en/master/troubleshooting/osx.html).